Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Tunneling and Field-Ionization time delay

-In this section, we show that the time delay in our tunneling model (eq \ref{Tdi}) can be understood in a different way that explains the nonadiabatic effects in principle through a multiphoton absorption, as far as the nonadiabatic field calibration is considered, as done by Hofmann et al. \cite{Hofmann:2019}.
-Eq \ref{Tdi} can be decomposed in a twofold time delay with respect to ionization at $F_a$.
-It explains the T-time in a more advanced picture in accordance with the Winful unified T-time picture (UTP) \cite{Winful:2003}, see further below.
-We can rewrite the T-time $\tau_{T,d}$ in eq \ref{Tdi} as the following
+In this section, we show that the time delay in our tunneling model eq \ref{Tdi} can be understood differently, which explains the nonadiabatic effects in principle through a multiphoton absorption, as far as the nonadiabatic field calibration is considered, as done by Hofmann et al. \cite{Hofmann:2019}. eq \ref{Tdi} can be decomposed in a twofold time delay with respect to ionization at $F_a$.
+It explains the T-time in a more advanced picture.
+We can rewrite the T-time $\tau_{T,d}$ in eq \ref{Tdi} as follows

-The second line in eq \ref{TdF} immediately shows that our tunneling time can be easily interpreted as a time delay with respect to ionization at atomic field strengths $\tau_a=\tau_{_{T,d}}(F_a)= 1/(2I_p)$, which is real and quantum mechanically does not vanish, where $\chi(F)$ is an enhancement factor for field strength $F<F_a$.
-In the third line, we see that both terms are real and indicate a time delay.
+where for clarity we define the dimensionless enhancement functions $\chi(F),\,\zeta_{F},\,\Lambda_{F}$ for the quantum mechanical time limit $\tau_a$.
+The second line in eq \ref{TdF} immediately shows that our tunneling time can be easily interpreted as a time delay with respect to ionization time at atomic field strengths $\tau_{_{T,d}}(F_a)=\tau_a=1/(2I_p)$, which is real and quantum mechanically does not vanish. $\chi(F)$ is an enhancement factor for field strength $F<F_a$ (an similarly $\zeta_{F},\,\Lambda_{F}$).
+In the third line, we see that both terms are real and indicate time delays.
 The second term, $\tau_{delt}$, is real because $\delta_z>0$ is a real quantity \cite{Kullie:2015}.

-However, as we will see, our picture corresponds to the imaginary T-time picture in the case of the adiabatic field calibration.
-The first term in eq \ref{TdF} is a field-ionization time delay, solely because $F$ is smaller than the atomic field strength $F_a$, whereas the second term is a time delay due to the barrier itself, which is the actual T-time as discussed in detail in the recent work \cite{Kullie:2020}.
+However, as we will see, our picture corresponds to the imaginary T-time picture in the case of the adiabatic field calibration \cite{Kullie:20181,Kullie:2020}.
+In our twofold time delay picture, the first term is a field-ionization time delay solely because $F$ is smaller than the atomic field strength $F_a$, whereas the second term is a time delay due to the barrier itself, which is the actual T-time as discussed in detail in the recent work \cite{Kullie:2020}, due to the presence of the factor $(\frac{\delta_z}{I_p})$ that specifies the (emerging) barrier height $\delta_z$ relative to the initial one $I_p$, in addition to the the factor $({F_a}/{F})$, further below in sec. \ref{sec:dis}.

-We note that the separation in a twofold time delay in eq \ref{TdF}, represents a unified T-time picture in accordance with the Winful UTP \cite{Winful:2003} for the quantum tunneling of a wave packet or a flux of particles scattering on a potential barrier.
-Winful showed that the group time delay or the Wigner time delay can be written in the form
+We note that the separation in a twofold time delay in eq \ref{TdF}, represents a unified T-time picture in accordance with the Winful UTTP \cite{Winful:2003} for the quantum tunneling of a wave packet or a flux of particles scattering on a potential barrier.
+According to Winful \cite{Winful:2003} the group time delay or the Wigner time delay can be written in the form